unibo-dtm-se-2324-graphproject/report./sections/04-development/index.md

 **API**

-The Graph Project utilizes a RESTful API built with Express.js, allowing for efficient handling of user requests related to mathematical graph generation and visualization.
-This API facilitates the communication between the front end and the back end, managing input data from users, such as equations and graph parameters.
-By employing standard HTTP methods, the API enables the seamless processing of requests and responses, ensuring a smooth user experience.
+The Graph Project utilizes an API built with Express.js, designed for handling user requests related to mathematical graph generation and visualization.
+This API facilitates communication between the front end and the back end, managing input data from users, such as equations and graph parameters.

-Tools and Platforms

 Tools and Platforms

 - Express.js: A minimal and flexible web application framework that provides robust features for building APIs.
 It simplifies routing and middleware integration, making it easier to manage server responses and user requests.